Dylan Hunter — A Modern Zorro

 Dylan Hunter, Unapologetic Romantic

-One HUNTER reviewer astutely observed that Dylan is a kind of hybrid of Jason Bourne and Batman.
-He has Bourne’s lethal talents and training, and Bruce Wayne’s wealth and high-tech gadgetry.
-In addition, though, I think there’s a bit of Robert B. Parker’s Spenser in him, at least in one respect: Dylan Hunter’s love for Annie Woods is similar to Spenser’s love for Susan Silverman.
+Besides the Zorro influence on Dylan Hunter, I also think there’s a bit of Robert B. Parker’s Spenser in him, at least in one respect: Dylan’s love for Annie Woods is similar to Spenser’s love for Susan Silverman.

 Like Spenser, Dylan is an unapologetic romantic.
 He’s a one-woman man, not a cynical player.
 He’s head-over-heels in love with his Annie, and she with him.
 This, I think, explains why female readers have responded so strongly to him.
 Passionate romantic loyalties seem rare in a world of drive-by relationships and casual, meaningless hook-ups.
 Women love that Dylan’s idealism and integrity aren’t limited to his public crusading; they extend to his personal life, as well.